itential/iag5-helm/README.md

 leader elections during network partitions and can tolerate machine failure, even in the leader node.
 This is a required component when running the application in "distributed" mode.

-The creation of the Etcd cluster is outside of the scope of this chart.
-Itential routinely uses the helm chart provided by [bitnami](https://artifacthub.io/packages/helm/bitnami/etcd).
+This chart was developed with the Bitnami Etcd chart.
+For more information see the [Bitnami Chart](https://artifacthub.io/packages/helm/bitnami/etcd).

 #### DNS

-This is not a requirement but more of an explanation.
+This is an optional requirement.

 Itential used the ExternalDNS project to facilitate the creation of DNS entries.
 ExternalDNS synchronizes exposed Kubernetes Services and Ingresses with DNS providers.
 This is not a